semantic-release/wordpress/README.md

 #### Notes

  * Include and exclude options are not mutually exclusive so you can use both.
- * Plugin also looks for `.distinclude` and `.distexclude` files which take precedence over the options set in the plugin.
+ * Plugin also looks for `.distinclude` and `.distexclude` / `.distignore` files which take precedence over the options set in the plugin.
  * By default we exclude a lot of build artifacts and files which are not needed in the package.
 You can see the full list in [constants.ts](lib/constants.ts).

 ### Examples